 WITHOUT Franson on the ice, those numbers drop to 46.1% and 45.3%, respectively.

-If he can be obtained at a reasonable cap hit, Franson can be a very solid 2nd/3rd pairing guy.
+If he can be obtained at a reasonable cap hit, Franson can be a solid 3rd pairing guy.

 Vegas Golden Knights